-March 31, 2001
+March 31, 2005

-The Honourable David Young
+The Honourable Michael Bryant

 Attorney General for the Province of Ontario

 720 Bay Street, 11th Floor

 Toronto, Ontario

 M5G 2K1

-Dear Mr. Attorney:
+Dear Minister:

-It is our pleasure to submit to you the Annual Report of the Ontario Judicial Council concerning its sixth year of operation, in accordance with subsection 51(6) of the Courts of Justice Act.
-The period of time covered by this Annual Report is from April 1, 2000 to March 31, 2001.
+It is our pleasure to submit the Annual Report of the Ontario Judicial Council concerning its ninth year of operation, in accordance with subsection 51(6) of the Courts of Justice Act.
+The period of time covered by this Annual Report is from April 1, 2003 to March 31, 2004.